containers/gvisor-tap-vsock/README.md

 ## Performance

-Using iperf3, it can achieve between 1.6 and 2.3Gbits/s depending on which side the test is performed (tested with a mtu of 4000 with Qemu on macOS).
+Using iperf3, it can achieve between 1.6 and 2.3Gbits/s depending on which side the test is performed (tested with a mtu of 4000 with QEMU on macOS).

 ## How it works with vsock